 Advising & Programs

 SIFP Fellows are part of a larger first-generation/lower-income community of peers, staff and faculty at the University.
-The SIFP experience is comprised of monthly mentorship group meetings, co-curricular workshops, professional development opportunities, and fun extracurricular activities!
+The SIFP experience is comprised of weekly mentorship group meetings, co-curricular workshops, professional development opportunities, and fun extracurricular activities!

 Learn more about the advising opportunities and programs offered through our first-gen/low-income office below.